carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Finally, if Clang is instructed to compile code for Mac OS X 10.7, the call fails because ``f()`` is no longer available.

-The availablility attribute is a comma-separated list starting with the platform name and then including clauses specifying important milestones in the declaration's lifetime (in any order) along with additional information.
+The availability attribute is a comma-separated list starting with the platform name and then including clauses specifying important milestones in the declaration's lifetime (in any order) along with additional information.
 Those clauses can be: